5 Reasons to Complete the AET Course

-If you are wanting to teach or train students, you are probably aware that the best course for you to take is the Level 3 Award in Education & Training (AET).
+If you want to teach or train students, you are probably aware that the best course for you to take is the Level 3 Award in Education & Training (AET).
 Not only will you learn the roles and responsibilities required of a teacher; but you will also learn how to deliver teaching sessions to students.
 Here are just some of the main reasons why you should complete the AET course.

 You want to be able to teach adults

 This is one of the main reasons why our learners decide to complete the AET qualification.
 It is recognised as the minimum qualification required for people who want to start teaching.
 Teaching adults is very different from teaching children; which is why there is a separate qualification depending on which level of student you are looking to teach.
 The Level 3 AET will give you the skills and tools to enable you to teach a group of adults, using a variety of methods.

 If you run your own training company, it is key that you can prove you are qualified to the level at which you are teaching.
 If your organisation, or the company you work in offers training courses to other people, you will need to show you are qualified to do the job.
 The AET is a nationally recognised qualification which will give your potential customers the trust and confidence in you.

 Like with any Assessor qualification, adding the AET to your CV is only going to help your chances at either receiving a promotion or landing your next new role.
 By having this qualification under your belt, it could really help you to stand out against other applicants.
 The post you are applying for doesn’t necessarily have to be a teacher or tutor role either.
 Lots of jobs these days have a teaching aspect to them.
 By having the AET you will be able to demonstrate that you have the skills required to carry out this training.
 Iin fact you would probably be over-qualified!

 To comply with awarding body requirements